czerwonk/hakanai/REVIEW_REPORT.md

 **Medium Priority Improvements:**
 - localStorage security concerns (see SECURITY_REPORT.md)
-- Base64 performance optimization opportunities
+- Token validation enhancements could be added
-- Token validation enhancements needed
+- Build template HTML escaping could be improved

 **Recommendation:** The system is production-ready with excellent code quality that continues to improve.
 The optimized source-based cache busting implementation is highly efficient and maintenance-free.
 The use of Rust Edition 2024 with resolver 3 demonstrates commitment to staying current with language improvements.
 The TypeScript build system correctly prioritizes deployment integrity over convenience.
 With no remaining high priority issues, the codebase demonstrates exceptional engineering practices and continuous improvement.